SEPTA: Light rail/Streetcar

-SEPTA Route 15 (Girard Avenue Line) uses PCC cars.
+The G uses PCC cars.
 These cars were originally built in 1947 by the St. Louis Car Company and were rebuilt by Brookville (and renamed PCC II) for the line's reopening in 2003 to include air conditioning and a wheelchair lift.
-The Girard line has the same Pennsylvania trolley gauge as the Subway-Surface lines and operates out of Callowhill depot.
+The G has the same Pennsylvania trolley gauge as the T and operates out of Callowhill Depot.
 Since 2020, these cars are once again being rebuilt by SEPTA and when scheduled to return in 2023, they will feature plastic seating.

 Currently, SEPTA is ordering new 130 low floor streetcars that will be built and delivered by Alstom.
-These trolley cars are scheduled to enter service between 2027-2030.
-These cars will operate on the Subway-Surface trolleys, as well as Route 15 and the suburban trolleys.
+These LRVs are scheduled to enter service between 2027-2030.
+These cars will operate on the T, G, and D.